PureStorage-OpenConnect/arc-px-vmware-faststart/kubernetes/modules/portworx/README.md

+# Overview

+This module deploys Portworx to the target kubernetes cluster and creates a storage class

 # Usage

 ```
 terraform apply -target=module.portworx --auto-approve
 ```

-# Overview

-This module deploys Portworx to the target kubernetes cluster and creates a storage class
+Currently the only reversal action for this module is to recreate the kubernetes cluster.

 # Dependencies